 Prof. Robert L. Fowler, Chair

 Robert L. Fowler was educated at Toronto (MA 1977) and Oxford (DPhil 1980).
 After a post-doctoral fellowship at the University of Calgary he joined the staff at the University of Waterloo, Ontario, where he worked from 1981-1996.
 From 1996 until his retirement in 2017 he was Henry Overton Wills Professor of Greek at the University of Bristol.
-His publications include The Nature of Early Greek Lyric (1987), The Cambridge Companion to Homer (ed., 2004), Early Greek Mythography (2 vols, 2000-2013), and numerous articles.
-He was elected Fellow of the British Academy in 2015.
+His publications include The Nature of Early Greek Lyric (1987), The Cambridge Companion to Homer (ed., 2004), Early Greek Mythography (2 vols, 2000-2013), Pindar and the Sublime (2022), and numerous articles.
+He is a Fellow of the British Academy.

 Dr. Carol Scott

 Carol Scott has been the Chair of the International Council of Museums in the United Kingdom (ICOM UK) since 2012.
 An independent consultant and director of Carol Scott Associates, she has been an executive member of ICOM MPR (Marketing and Public Relations) and a member of the Advisory Committee for the AHRC Cultural Value Project.
 Her research interests include cultural memory and museums and measuring and leveraging cultural value.
 Among her recent publications are Museum measurement: questions of value (2015), New trends: social change, museum brands and public value (2015), The Cultural Value of Engaging with Museums and Galleries (2014) and Museums and Public Value: creating sustainable futures (2013).
 She has recently been elected to the Executive Council of the International Council of Museums (ICOM).